blalis/chess/README.md

 1) Turn on/off everything<br>
 Enable/disable all options under this section.
 2) possible moves lighting<br>
-Showing possible moves for chosen piece ( blue color ).
+Showing possible moves for the chosen piece ( blue color ).
 3) Check lighting<br>
-Showing check ( king and checking pieces ).
+Showing check ( king and the checking pieces ).
 Red color.
 4) use arrows to move<br>
 Allow to move pieces by using arrows and ENTER.